-Elizabeth King combines precisely movable figurative sculptures with stop-frame animation in works that blur the boundary between actual and virtual object.
-Intimate in scale — a theater for an audience of one — and made to solicit close looking, the work reflects her interests in early clockwork automata, the history of the mannequin and the puppet, and literature’s host of legends in which the artificial figure comes to life.
+Elizabeth King combines figurative sculpture with stop-frame animation in works that blur the boundary between actual and virtual object.
+Intimate in scale and made to solicit close looking, her work reflects her interest in the history of the puppet, the automaton, the medical model, and literature’s host of legends in which the artificial figure comes to life.

-King’s book, Attention’s Loop (A Sculptor’s Reverie on the Coexistence of Substance and Spirit) was published by Harry Abrams in 1999.
-She is currently finishing a second book, written with co-author W. David Todd of the Smithsonian Institution: a study of a Renaissance automaton in the Smithsonian collection and the legend behind it, entitled A Machine, a Ghost, and a Prayer: The Story of a Sixteenth-Century Mechanical Monk.
+Her book, Attention’s Loop (A Sculptor’s Reverie on the Coexistence of Substance and Spirit) was published by Harry Abrams in 1999.
+She is currently finishing a second book with co-author W. David Todd of the Smithsonian Institution entitled The Monk: A Sixteenth-Century Automaton and Its Legend.
 The monk is the subject of a shorter essay, ”Perpetual Devotion: A Sixteenth-Century Machine That Prays” included in the 2007 volume Genesis Redux: Essays in the History and Philosophy of Artificial Life edited by Jessica Riskin (University of Chicago Press).

 King earned BFA and MFA degrees from the San Francisco Art Institute.
-She is Professor Emeritus in the Sculpture Department at Virginia Commonwealth University, where she taught for 30 years.
+She taught in the Sculpture Department at VCU from 1985 to 2015.

 A documentary film about her work, by Olympia Stone, has just been released: Double Take: The Art of Elizabeth King.